Super Mario Galaxy/Unused Models

 A simple bush.
 It has animations for being shook, and gently swaying in the wind.

-The model itself looks is an exact copy of PoleTop and PoleBottom, except this one comes with a texture for something that is definitely not a pole.
+The model itself looks like an exact copy of PoleTop and PoleBottom, except this one comes with a texture for something that is definitely not a pole.

 A .bti texture of a vine, lacking a model.
 It may possibly have relations to Trapeze, the swinging vine rope found in a handful of galaxies.